A Phase 1 Study Evaluating the Safety, Tolerability and Pharmacokinetics of AMG 757 in Subjects with Small Cell Lung Cancer

 Histologically or cytologically confirmed Small Cell Lung Cancer (SCLC):

-Part A and Part C: RR SCLC who progressed or recurred following platinum-based regimen;
+Parts A, C, D, E, F and G: RR SCLC who progressed or recurred following at least 1 platinum based regimen;

 Part B: ED SCLC with ongoing clinical benefit (stable disease [SD], partial response [PR], or complete response [CR]) following no more than 6 cycles of first-line platinum-based chemotherapy with the last dose of chemotherapy greater than or equal to 28 days prior to the study day 1 (first-line consolidation setting)